dotb/pakcatt/README.md

 It's written in Kotlin and the Springboot framework, which makes it highly extensible and able to integrate into other web services.

-PakCatt is maintained by VK3LIT and VK2VRO, who also run an instance on 144.875MHz FM in the Melbourne area, Australia - Connect to VK3LIT-1.
+PakCatt is maintained by VK3LIT and VK3LE, who also run an instance on 144.875MHz FM in the Melbourne area, Australia - Connect to VK3LIT-1.
+VK3FUR has made a fantastic video that walks you through the technical setup you need to access the PakCatt BBS in Melbourne, or any other BBS for that matter.
+You can find it on her Youtube channel: https://www.youtube.com/watch?v=ix7YEMuo2Jk

 ## Features